-For the last few years Copenhagen has been voted the happiest city in the world.
-And I must admit, indulging in their incredible pastries every chance I got – I was extremely happy!
+For the last few years Copenhagen has been voted the happiest city in the world, and I must admit, indulging in their incredible pastries every chance I got – I was extremely happy!

-Fifteen minutes later, with all technical issues fixed, Luca and I exchanged looks of relief as the doors open successfully.
-Stepping out, I can say with certainty that it was well worth the wait.
-Seeing the city from above, the architecture of the houses, snow blanketing the streets – it was truly amazing.
+After forty minutes queuing up, we made our way through security and into an elevator that had an old world charm to it.
+Reaching the top, I can say with certainty that the view was well worth the wait.
+Seeing the city from above, the architecture of the houses, snow blanketing the streets, it was truly amazing.

-The hotel is situated in the red light district, however having said this, Copenhagen’s red light district is concidered one of the safest in the world.
+The hotel is situated within the red light district, however having said this, Copenhagen’s red light district is considered one of the safest in the world.
 We didn’t actually realise we were in said area until we got back from our trip and a friend mentioned it to us.
 The only indication thinking back on it now, was the odd erotic shop we walked past.